SuperStacie/JointVesselNet_VC-Net/README.md

 ## Result Showcase:
 ### JointVesselNet:
 In MICCAI 2020 paper JointVesselNet, our experiments includes the 3D cerebravascular segmentation from MRA from both TubeTK MRA dataset and our collaborative clinic MRA dataset (the clinic MRA dataset is called as MRAG in MICRO-MRI dataset in SciVis 2020 VC-Net).
-Typical qualitative results are shown below:
+Typical qualitative results are shown below (key comparison parts are marked in circles):

 ![tubetk](Image/TubeTK.PNG)